-Standard statement: Program design, implementation and resourcing enable students to achieve all the professional capabilities for medical radiation practitioners.
+Standard statement: Program design, implementation and resourcing enable students to achieve all the professional capabilities for Chinese medicine practitioners.

-Criteria Expected information for inclusion with accreditation application/monitoring response 3.1 Cultural competence is integrated in the design and implementation of the program and is articulated in unit/ subject learning outcomes, with an emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
-Explanation of how cultural competence is integrated in the design and implementation of the program.
-Details of unit/subject learning outcomes that articulate how cultural competence is integrated in the program, with emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
+Criteria Expected information for inclusion with accreditation application/monitoring response 3.1 Culturally safe practice is integrated in the design and implementation of the program and is articulated in unit/subject learning outcomes, with an emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
+Explanation of how culturally safe practice is integrated in the design and implementation of the program.
+Details of unit/subject learning outcomes that articulate how culturally safe practice is integrated in the program, with an emphasis on Aboriginal and Torres Strait Islander cultures and cultural safety in the Australian healthcare setting.
 3.2 A coherent educational philosophy informs the program design and implementation.
 Statement of the overall educational philosophy which informs the program design and implementation.
-3.3 Unit/subject learning outcomes in the program address all the professional capabilities for medical radiation practitioners.
+3.3 Unit/subject learning outcomes in the program address all the professional capabilities for Chinese medicine practitioners.
 Curriculum map that shows alignment and mapping of unit/subject learning outcomes to all the professional capabilities.
 Detailed profiles/outlines for each unit/subject taught in the program.
-3.4 The curriculum design includes vertical and horizontal integration of theoretical concepts and practical application throughout the program including simulation and work-integrated learning experiences.
-Overview of the program identifying relationships between units/subjects in and between years of the program.
-3.5 Unit/subject learning outcomes in the program address contemporary principles of interprofessional education and reflective practice.
-Program materials and unit/subject profiles/outlines that show where interprofessional education and reflective practice are addressed.
-3.6 Unit/subject learning outcomes and assessment in the program specifically reference the relevant National Safety and Quality Health Service (NSQHS) Standards, including in relation to collaborative practice, team-based care and culturally safe healthcare, particularly for Aboriginal and Torres Strait Islander Peoples.
+3.4 The curriculum design includes vertical and horizontal integration of theoretical concepts and practical application throughout the program, including simulation and work-integrated learning experiences.
+Overview of the program identifying relationships between units/ subjects in and between years of the program.
+3.5 Unit/subject learning outcomes in the program address the principles of the quality use of medicines as they apply to Chinese medicine practice.
+Details of units/subjects demonstrating learning outcomes relevant to the quality use of medicines Detailed information demonstrating that learning in relation to the safe use of medicines takes account of cultural and social influences and determinants of health.
+Curriculum map that shows alignment and mapping of unit/subject learning outcomes to the relevant professional capabilities required for the safe and effective use of medicines in the relevant context of Chinese medicine practice.
+3.6 Unit/subject learning outcomes in the program address contemporary principles of interprofessional education and reflective practice.
+Program materials and unit/subject profiles/outlines that show where interprofessional education and reflective practice are addressed, including in relation to the safe and effective use of medicines.
+3.7 Unit/subject learning outcomes and assessment in the program specifically reference the relevant National Safety and Quality Health Service (NSQHS) Standards, including in relation to collaborative practice, team-based care and culturally safe healthcare, particularly for Aboriginal and Torres Strait Islander Peoples.
 Program materials, unit/subject profiles/outlines and assessment tasks that show where the relevant NSQHS Standards are specifically referenced in the program.
-3.7 Unit/subject learning outcomes in the program address social and cultural determinants of health.
-Program materials and unit/subject profiles/outlines that show where social and cultural determinants of health are addressed.
+3.8 Unit/subject learning outcomes in the program address social and cultural determinants of health.
+Program materials and unit/subject profiles/outlines that show where social and cultural determinants of health are addressed, in particular as they relate to the care of Aboriginal and Torres Strait Islander Peoples and the individual across the lifespan.